fioprotocol/fio-devhub/pages/fio-send.md

 The parameters represent additional information required to execute a send, for example a destination tag for XRP.
 Therefore the string has to be parsed for uri-like parameters.

-Please review Multi-level Addressing section of the Integration Guide for more details.
+Please review [Multi-level Addressing]() section of the Integration Guide for more details.

-### Sample UX

-See Sending Bitcoin using FIO Address